newhic/android-nhic-app/README.md

 This README documents the steps  necessary to get the application up and running

+## Android Device ##

+While not absolutely necessary, having an actual Android device is recommended.
+As great as the emulator is, there are some bugs and features that can only be easily tested on an actual physical device.
+Do you need the latest and greatest Android phone?
+Absolutely not.
+The basic requirement is that it needs to have Android 4.0+.

+Fortunately Android phones are actually fairly cheap.
+If you go to your Fred Meyer/Walmart/Target/Safeway store you can pick up those pre-paid phones for cheap, and not get the plan that comes along with it.
+Usually there are also sales.
+For example, I picked up a $99 LG Optimus Fuel for $19.99.

 ## Android Studio ##

 Finding the tools necessary for Android development is rather simple.
 Whether you have a Linux, Mac, or Windows machine, you can develop for Android by downloading Android Studio at http://developer.android.com/sdk/index.html